Valve Train: Function, Components, and Repair Options

 Often when the valve train fails, it's because of the camshaft.
 However, the camshaft usually isn't the only part of the valve train that needs to be replaced.
 Most likely, if there's wear on the lobes of your camshaft, the followers or the rollers in your rocker arm also have wear and need to be replaced as well.
 Now, most people think that when the roller in their rocker arm is worn, they have to completely replace the rocker arm.
 This thought probably originated because that's the only way several OEMs will sell them.
 But unless your actual rocker arm is bad, there is no reason that you have to replace the entire assembly.

-If there is just wear on the roller, all you really need is to replace that part.
+If there is just wear on the roller, all you really need to do is replace that part.
 For several engine applications, HHP offers pin and roller kits, which can save thousands of dollars.
-A pin and roller are going to logically be cheaper than an entire rocker arm, but multiplied by the eighteen rocker arms that some engines have, the amount you will save increases tremendously.
+Purchasing just a pin and roller is logically going to be cheaper than an entire rocker arm, and multiplied by the eighteen rocker arms that some engines have, the amount you will save increases tremendously.